ethanrous/weblens/README.md

 If they don't, there is likely a configuration issue.
 Please re-read the instructions and ensure the environment is set up as described, and if there is still an issue, please be descriptive in asking for help on the [issues page](https://github.com/ethanrous/weblens/issues)

+⚠️ **Note** that scripts must be run from the repo root, you cannot be in the scripts directory or anywhere else

 ### Debugging

 Building and running the server can be done with the following in the shell